Code of Conduct

 - Failure to respond to or comply with a reasonable request by an authorized University official.

-- Failure to present university identification card when requested by an authorized University official.
+- Failure to present a university identification card when requested by an authorized University official.

 *Among those officials who may request a student's identification are staff members from the following areas: building desk reception workers, bookstore, dining hall, faculty members, library staff, residence hall staff members, Campus Safety and any staff member within the Division of Student Affairs.